tillitis/dev-tillitis/hugo/content/protocol/_index.md

 ### Command Frame Examples

-Note that most of the examples below do not take into account that the particular app or FW command request typically occupies the first byte in the data (following the frame header byte), which makes 1 byte less available for actual command content.
+Note that most of the examples below do not take into account that the particular app or firmware command request typically occupies the first byte in the data (following the frame header byte), which makes 1 byte less available for actual command content.

 These examples clarify endpoints and commands using the framing
 protocol:

-* 0x13: A command to the FW with 128 bytes of data.
+* 0x13: A command to the firmware with 128 bytes of data.
 The data could, for example, be parts of an application binary to be loaded into memory.

 * 0x1a: A command to the application running with 32 bytes of data.
   The data could be a 32 byte challenge to be signed using the private